Walter Raymond Lampard

 • Anecdote: It is not known how George and Florence came to be in Western Australia given that their origins were in Victoria.
 The gold boom may have brought George to Western Australia in banking.
 George McKay and the WARD family were at Coolgardie and Kalgoorlie and the goldfields at the turn of the century.

 • Anecdote: George and Florence were foundation members of the Christian Science Church in Western Australia.
 The first Sunday service was held on 9.2.1908 in a small dressmaker's room in Hay St. Rose OCKLEY (who George married after Florence died) was also in this group.
-George become a second reader, first reader and finally a trustee of the Church.
+George became a second reader, first reader and finally a trustee of the Church.
 He bid for, and bought the block of land in St George's Place (near the Barrack's Arch) where the Church was built in 1939.

 • Death*: Florence Amelia Ward died on 14 May 1909 at Perth, Western Australia, Australia, at age 40.2,3